0x00K1/AnonyChat/README.md

 - Ensure that your client application also supports SSL.
 Use `SSLSocket` and `SSLSocketFactory` for client-side socket connections.
 - For self-signed certificates, configure the client to trust the server's certificate.
 For production with a CA-issued certificate, this is usually not needed.

+## Antivirus Notification
+Some antivirus software might flag Anonychat as a potential virus or trojan.
+This is a false positive, likely due to the network communication features used in the program.
+If you encounter this issue, you may need to create an exception in your antivirus software for Anonychat.